h“I never allow myself to have an opinion on anything that

-I don't know the other side's argument better than they do.” — Charlie Munger
+I don't know the other side's argument better than they do.”

 Li Lu recently reminded me that Charlie Munger used to say something along the lines of “You’re not entitled to take a view, unless and until you can argue better against that view than the smartest guy who holds that opposite view.
 If you can argue better than the smartest person who holds the opposite view, that is when you are entitled to hold a certain view.”